 Harvey Guzzini Galdino Table Lamp

 Materials: Black painted cast iron base, painted with texture paint.
-Black plastic cover and top (acrylic/methacrylate).
-Dark orange/red painted aluminium lampshade, also painted with texture paint.
-Chromed iron rod and 2 chromed screws.
+Black plastic, acrylic cover and top.
+Dark orange-red painted aluminium tubular lampshade, perforated with 3 elongated slots.
+Also painted with texture paint.
+Chromed iron rod and 2 chrome ornamental screws.
 Plastic joint.
 Some plastic and metal parts.
-Bakelite socket.
-The lampshade is adjustable on the rod.
-The red lampshade can be turned in any direction.
+Bakelite E27 socket.
+The lampshade is adjustable in height on the rod and is rotatable in any direction.

 Height: 72 cm / 28.34”